Language & Literacy Studies

 SED LS 629: Looking at Young Adult Literature Through Multiple Lenses: Literature, Literacy, and Learning

 Exploration of young adult literature across multiple genres, writing styles, and authors with emphasis on strategies to identify and evaluate a diverse collection of challenging and complex texts.
-Includes?an examination of best practices for using Young Adult texts in classroom instruction.
+Includes examination of best practices for using texts in classroom instruction.
 4 cr.
+Either sem.

 SED LS 658: Second Language Acquisition

 This course will provide an examination of approaches and major theories of second language acquisition (SLA).
 What can be observed about how people acquire a second language?
 How do the various SLA theories, models, and hypotheses explain each of these observations?
 How can an understanding of SLA theory inform language instruction?
-We will explore foundational theories and approaches in SLA, investigate contemporary thinking from a variety of perspectives, and discuss principles of contemporary/communicative language teaching to support students in making connections between theory and practice.
+We will explore foundational theories and approaches in SLA, investigate contemporary thinking from a variety of perspectives, and form knowledge and ideas of how languages are acquired, based on empirical research.
 4 cr

 SED LS 670: Multicultural Literature in the Pre-K-Grade 12 Classroom